On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: THE MMD ALGORITHM

 \subsection{MMD Experiments}

 We generated a multivariate Gaussian distribution that is Markovian to a spanning tree over five nodes as described below.
 We then used the algorithm from \cref{prop:error_correction_trees} (MMD algorithm) and a simplified version of PC to recover the tree, which we will call \emph{TreePC}.
-As we can see in \cref{fig:tree_discovery}, MMD can indeed profit from considering additional purely graphically redundant tests.
+As we can see in \cref{fig:tree_discovery}, MMD can indeed profit from considering additional PGM-redundant tests.

 For the data generation, we first pick a random spanning tree with five nodes.
-To this end, we initialize a matrix with uniformly distributed numbers from $[0, 1)$, interpret it as an adjacency matrix of a weighted graph, and find a maximum weight spanning tree using Kruskal's algorithm.
-We then pick a node as root uniformly at random and orient all edges away from the root in a depth-first search to get a Markov-equivalent DAG.
+To this end, we initialise a matrix with uniformly distributed numbers from $[0, 1)$, interpret it as an adjacency matrix of a weighted graph, and find a maximum weight spanning tree using Kruskal's algorithm.
+We then pick a node as root uniformly at random and orient all edges away from the root in a depth-first search to get a Markov equivalent DAG.
 Then we can recursively draw samples from this graph: we uniformly pick coefficients for a linear structural causal model from $(-1, -0.1] \cup [0.1, 1)$ and draw noise from a standard normal distribution.
-For each dataset, we generate 1000 samples.
+For each dataset, we generate 500 samples.

 To find the underlying tree under the MMD assumption, we conduct all CI-tests in the set $S$ from \cref{prop:error_correction_trees} using the Fisher $Z$ test from \texttt{causal-learn} with $\alpha$-threshold $0.01$.
-We calculate the Markov-distance w.r.t. $S$ for all possible spanning trees over the nodes.
+We calculate the Markov distance with respect to $S$ for all possible spanning trees over the nodes.

 As a baseline, we consider a simplified version of the PC algorithm.
 This way, we only use tests of the same conditioning set size and can rule out that the difference is due to the statistical condition of the problem.
 First, we skip the initial phase, where PC would conduct all marginal independence tests, as in a spanning tree, all nodes are dependent anyway.
 We then proceed with the tests with a single conditioning variable as usual.
 Since, in the limit of infinite data, these tests are already sufficient to identify the graph, we do not consider larger conditioning sets.
 Further, we stop once the current graph is a tree, as any further CI-tests could only violate the spanning property.